Reading: Applied Part 1. Recovering Specifications from Legacy

 subgraph Arbitration["Arbitration (full track, ch.8)"]

-TBR[Independent role checks contentious requirements]
+TBR[Independent role checks disputed requirements]

 end